> Latest booklets for download: Action Kit (Feb. 2021). Study guide How Porn Harms (rev. 2019). <

 - Defend Dignity and partners held a free online summit May 6-7, 2021: Canadian Sexual Exploitation Summit

-- Bill S-203 An Act to restrict young persons’ online access to sexually explicit materials is a private member’s bill introduced by Senator Miville-Dechêne on September 30, 2020.
+- Bill S-210 An Act to restrict young persons’ online access to sexually explicit materials is a private member’s bill introduced by Senator Miville-Dechêne on September 30, 2020 as S-203, and more recently re-introduced as S-210.
 This bill will require commercial pornography sites to verify that consumers are adults in order to access their content.
 You can support this bill by signing a petition or sending a letter.
-See TheEFC.ca/S-203.
+See TheEFC.ca/S-210, where you can also see a brief the EFC submitted on the older version of this bill called S-203.

-- Bill C-219 is a private member’s bill that would increase the penalty for sexual exploitation of a young person in a relationship of dependency or a person with a disability.
+- Bill C-219 is a now defunct private member’s bill that would increase the penalty for sexual exploitation of a young person in a relationship of dependency or a person with a disability.
 It would also amend the Criminal Code to consider it an aggravating circumstance at sentencing if a victim of sexual exploitation had a mental or physical disability.
-See TheEFC.ca/C-219.
+This bill is no longer current but you can still read about it at TheEFC.ca/C-219.

 Groups concerned about the harms of pornography often work together to highlight them each October.
-Check out Defend Dignity at https://defenddignity.ca/event/
+Check out Defend Dignity at Defenddignity.ca/event

-or US resources from the National Center on Sexual Exploitation at https://endsexualexploitation.org/wrap
+or US resources from the National Center on Sexual Exploitation at EndSexualExploitation.org/wrap

 The EFC continues all year round to raise awareness of the impact of pornography, including the public health effects of graphic, violent, sexual images.